lc446/CS610-Quake/README.md

 Maps need to be in: /game-server/id1/maps

 Once your files are placed where they need to be, navigate to the base directory where the Dockerfile is.
+You will need to rebuild the game server image if you have modified anything.

 #### Build the images from each directory:
 ```